dmbarbour/glas/docs/GlasNamespaces.md

 By leveraging *Localizations* (from [abstract assembly](AbstractAssembly.md)), we can also interpret data to names in the host namespace without loss of namespace layer locality or security properties.
 It is feasible to leverage layers of localizations to model overlays on the call graph, where most names can be overridden in a given call context.

+## Tentative Extensions

+### Namespace Macros

+It is feasible to extend the namespace type with 'load' expressions to support namespace macros.
+However, I don't have a good solution for maintaining a compiler's context of algebraic effects.
+So, it might be better to push this feature to the compiler directly.
+In any case, some form of iterative compilation and 'eval' for macros would be very useful for abstracting the namespace.
+Not sure it should be in the namespace type, though.

+### Mapping or Wrapping Definitions

+As an additional translation option, we could support a list of compositions, e.g. `ap:[F, G, H]` such that our translated definition is `F(G(H(Def)))`.
+Each function would also be an Expr, subject to translation via later 'ln'.
+The application could be modeled as simply addending the definition to an AST constructor.
+This feature is potentially useful for sandboxing definitions, but it may require careful design of AST constructors to effectively use.
+I'm not convinced it's the right direction to take, might be better to design the assembly to be sandbox-friendly and override each constructor as needed.